theHenMan/wget-rom-file_parser/README.md

 ----------

 #### USAGE:
-Run the file, either double click of from command line, select file to parse and then where to save
+Run the file, either double click or from command line, select file to parse and then where to save